 A GUIDE TO ACOUSTIC BLUES GUITAR: Volume 2

-Forty songs and exercises to get your acoustic blues a kick start!
+Forty songs and exercises to give your acoustic blues a kick start!
 Songs from Robert Johnson, Big Bill Broonzy, Mississippi John Hurt, Reverend Gary Davis and many more.
 Standard tuning, open g tuning, and open D tuning.

 Check out my True Fire channel: access to lots of TABS, videos and acoustic blues guitar education.
 The focus is on fingerstyle blues.
 Learn to play:

 • alternating bass

 • open tunings

 • Lots and Lots of songs!

 There over 200 videos and over a 150 TABS

 I also teach private lessons at my studio in Berkeley.
 E-mail or call me for rates and availability.